Displacements of automorphisms of free groups II: Connectivity of level sets and decision problems: End of the proof of Theorem : peak reduction on simplicial paths

 In each case, we have added a point, $Z$, such that $\Delta_X$ and $\Delta_Y$ are faces of $\Delta_Z$, and since the original path was calibrated, we can verify - using Theorem~\ref{newjump} - in each case that $X,Y$ did not jump in $\Delta_Z$.
 Hence we can add $Z$ to the path.
 By Lemma~\ref{lconv2}, the new path is still a calibrated path (continuity at $Z$ is automatic, since $\lambda$ is continuous in $\O(W)$), with the same displacement as $\Sigma_0$, and the same number of peaks, but with one less flat peak, contradicting the minimality of $\Sigma_0$.

-To finish the proof of Theorem~\ref{tconnected}, simply observe that we have shown that we can connect any two points in $\{X\in\overline{\O(\Gamma)}^\infty:\lambda_\phi(X)=\lambda(\phi)\}$ by a calibrated simplicial path with no peaks, either strict or flat.
+It follows that the maximum displacement of points of $\Sigma_0$ is reached at endpoints.
+Thus $\Sigma_0$ is a calibrated simplicial path in the requested level set, proving Lemma~\ref{lcsp}.
+To finish the proof of Theorem~\ref{tconnected}, simply observe that we have shown that we can connect any two points in $\{X\in\overline{\O(\Gamma)}^\infty:\lambda_\phi(X)=\lambda(\phi)\}$ by a calibrated simplicial path with no peaks, either strict or flat, unless the displacement is constant.
 This immediately implies that the displacement is constant along the path.